roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

  As soon as she appeared, I started in again.
 I was fed up with trying to stop her.
 "Your phone's been going off constantly.
 I bet the Fat Bastard is wondering why you're a no show at the Marriott."

  It was like I'd slapped her.
 She stopped in mid-step, and I saw her tear up.
 Within moments she was bawling.
-Report_Story #8